 The crux of problems with funding and targeted incentives is that these societal issues and determinants are difficult to measure.
 It is a risk to switch from volume to a value-based model, but it’s a risk that’s worth it.
 Population health programs have the potential to “bend the cost curve,” but it cannot happen without adequate funding, correctly targeted incentives set by the CMS, and the proper investment in the right technology in hospitals to enable the transformation.

 Healthcare systems all over the world struggle with care fragmentation, but the problem is much more prevalent in the United States.
 This poor coordination causes delays in care, incorrect care, unnecessary complications, and needless tests and procedures.
 Frequently, delays and wrong actions are caused by poor communication, difficulty sharing care plans, and multiple caregivers trying to coordinate efforts across organizations.
 A health system that is not well coordinated cannot deliver high-quality care.

-- Lack of Enabling Technology
+- Lack of Enabling Technology in Hospitals

 Technology can enhance the sharing of information across organizations by creating and communicating a unified care plan, listing those involved in a patient’s care, and centralizing the medical information and other problems that come attached to a patient.
 However, few have the right compliances to make this all happen.
 Interoperability is critical, and the technology must successfully perform thoughtful and useful analysis when the data is received.
 Finding the right technological fit for your hospital is not easy.